edamontology/edamontologyDocs/editors_guide.rst

 In addition, for **Format** concepts, please specify:

-1. The Data concept which the format applies to : define this relation in Protege using the pattern *Format is_format_of some Data*
+1. The Data concept which the format applies to : define this relation in Protege using the pattern 'Format is_format_of some Data'
 2. The URL of the format documentation, if available (``Documentation`` attribute) : in Protege, type a URL using the Protege IRI editor.

 In addition, for **Identifier** concepts, specify: